Small vs Large Language Models Performance & Cost Comparison | Video

 With all this in mind, how do you decide which model size to use?
 It comes down to context.

-The big models excel at being general problem-solvers with deep knowledge.
+The large models excel at being general problem solvers with deep knowledge.
 They’re the “everything expert”.
 You might pay more or wait a bit longer for a response, but you will get top-tier results.

 With fine-tuning or Retrieval-Augmented Generation, small models can match or even surpass large models within their niche, while being cheaper, faster, and more private.